-It’s First Line Friday over at the MindLoveMisery’s Menagerie blog.
-This week our first line is: Jaime spent the whole day browsing the antique store and left with just one thing.
+It’s time once again for Fandango’s Flashback Friday!
+This piece was written just last year for First Line Friday over at the MindLoveMisery’s Menagerie blog.
+The prompt was Jaime spent the whole day browsing the antique store and left with just one thing.

 Jaime spent the whole day browsing the antique store and left with just one thing.